Lee Township, Monroe County, Ohio: Geography

 Wetzel County, West Virginia lies across the Ohio River to the southeast.

-No municipalities are located in Lee Township, although the unincorporated community of Sardis lies in the township's southeast along the Ohio River.
+No municipalities are located in Lee Township, although the census-designated place of Sardis lies in the township's southeast along the Ohio River.

 Name and history

 Statewide, other Lee Townships are located in Athens and Carroll counties.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.